yellowbluesky/PixivforMuzei3/README.md

 # PixivforMuzei3
-Pixiv Client for Muzei 3
+Pixiv plugin for the new Muzei 3 API

-Inspired by https://github.com/dahlia/muzei-pixiv, aim is to improve functionality and enable compatability with the new Muzei 3 API
+Inspired by https://github.com/dahlia/muzei-pixiv, aim is to improve functionality and add compatability with the new Muzei 3 API

 Uses official API endpoints of Pixiv.net

+Current release is feature complete:
-Current release succeeds at pulling images from daily, weekly, or monthly ranking
+  - Pulls pictures from daily, weekly, or monthly rankings

-Next release will implement pulling images from authenticated sources, feed or bookmarks
+  - Once authorised pictures will also be pulled from your feed or bookmarks